A Course in Interacting Particle Systems: Feller processes

-Theorem~\ref{T:closgra} shows in particular that if $A$ is an unbounded operator (i.e., there exists $0\neq f_n\in\Di(A)$ such that $\|Af_n\|/\|f_n\|\to\infty$) and $A$ is closable, then its closure $\ov A$ will not be everywhere defined.
+Theorem~\ref{T:closgra} shows in particular that if $A$ is an unbounded operator (that is, there exists $0\neq f_n\in\Di(A)$ such that $\|Af_n\|/\|f_n\|\to\infty$) and $A$ is closable, then its closure $\ov A$ will not be everywhere defined.
 Closed (but possibly unbounded) linear operators are in a sense ``the next good thing'' after bounded operators.

 As before, let $E$ be a compact metrizable space and let $(P_t)_{t\geq 0}$ be a continuous transition probability (or equivalently Feller semigroup) on $E$.
 By definition, the \emph{generator} of $(P_t)_{t\geq 0}$ is the linear operator